 Parent Information About Attendance

 Daily attendance in school is a strong indicator of future success.
-In addition, students earn course credit by meeting the course requirements AND attending classes.
+In addition, students earn course credits by meeting the course requirements AND attending classes.
 Texas Education Code states that students must be present in class 90% of the time in order for a student to earn course credit or promotion to the next grade level.
-Attendance is also important for funding purposes.
+Attendance is also an important factor for FBISD funding.